 Grygiel took first place in the 2016 Best Practices in Ethics in an Emerging Media Environment teaching competition, sponsored by the Association for Education in Journalism and Mass Communication (AEJMC) Elected Committee on Teaching.

 Her areas of interest include social media; emerging media; decentralized applications; community policing; financial technology (“Fintech”); LGBTQ youth advocacy; and race, gender and society.

 Grygiel is also the founder and CEO of Makers Media Group and is a designer, photographer, multimedia consultant and writer.
 Her work has been featured in numerous publications including: BUST Magazine, Time Out Boston, and the Weekly Dig.
 She is also the founder of Karousel Magazine, a musician and a social activist.

-Stocks: given my area of expertise, and interest in participating in corporate governance via proxy voting, I have less than 150 shares in the following publicly listed companies: FB, GOOG, TWTR, BABA, LNKD, and SNAP.
+Stocks: given my area of expertise, and interest in participating in corporate governance via proxy voting, I have less than 150 shares in each of the following publicly listed companies: FB, GOOG, TWTR, BABA, LNKD, YY, and SNAP.
 I own nominal amounts of bitcoin and ether.